stevemk14ebr/PolyHook_2_0/README.md

 ![CMakeSettings.json](https://i.imgur.com/RpHQ5Km.png)

 ### Build Config
 You can build 3 different things.
-By default an executable is built and the unit tests are run.
-You can also build as a library by setting the ```BUILD_DLL``` option in CMakeLists.txt.
-If you choose to build as a library you can build it for static linking using the ```BUILD_STATIC``` option.
+With target TestRunner executable is built and the unit tests are run.
+You can also build as a library by setting PolyHook_2 targer.
+If you choose to build as a library you can build it for dynamic linking using the ```-DBUILD_SHARED_LIBS=ON``` option.
 Both asmjit and capstone are linked to polyhook statically, regardless of the BUILD_STATIC flag, it controls only if the polyhook dll itself is static.
 I've setup an example project to show how to use this as a static library.
 You should clear your cmake cache between changing these options.
 The dll is built with the cmake option to export all symbols.
 This is different from the typical windows DLL where things are manually exported via declspec(dllexport), instead it behaves how linux dlls do with all symbols exported by default.
 This style should make it easier to maintain the code, the downside is there are many exports but i don't care.

 Read the tests for docs for now until i write some.
 They are extensive